 - Score and bake – score the top of the loaf right before baking at high heat until it sounds hollow.
 (40min approx)

 I know that probably all seems like a lot, but honestly, it’s easier than you might think.
 Sourdough is also more forgiving than the mystery that seems to surround it, too.

-It can seem like it doesn’t have a lot of bubbles in the first proof, but as long as you have indications of some activity, it will probably be fine.
-You can leave it a little too long at various stages, and at worst you probably just get some bigger air pockets in there.
+Sometimes it can seem like it doesn’t have a lot of bubbles in the first proof.
+Don’t worry – as long as you have indications of some activity, it will probably be fine.
+While it is possible to over-proof sourdough, you can leave it a little too long at various stages and it should survive.
+Generally, at worst you just get some bigger air pockets in there.

 How do you cook this loaf?